 Rulers were, literally, at the top of the hill, living like royalty, in structures made of stone.

-In the beginning of the 2nd millennium C.E., the town of Mapungubwe, located around a hill site just south of the Limpopo River in modern-day South Africa, represented the culmination of the Leopard’s Kopje culture, and could be styled as the first urban center in southern Africa.
+At the beginning of the 2nd millennium C.E., the town of Mapungubwe, located around a hill site just south of the Limpopo River in modern-day South Africa, represented the culmination of the Leopard’s Kopje culture and could be styled as the first urban center in southern Africa.
 The physical evidence, extracted for decades by archaeologists from the University of Pretoria but only now showing up in museums in South Africa, suggests a sharply defined hierarchy.
 Rulers were, literally, at the top of the hill, living like royalty, in structures made of stone.
-In the flatter country, or the bottom portions of the hill, were the poorer commoners.
+In the flatter country or the bottom portions of the hill, lived the poorer commoners.

 Mapungubwe was clearly connected with the Swahili-dominated east coast.
-Ivory and gold were traded eastward, and excavations uncovered many glass beads from India and fine Chinese porcelain bowls at Mapungubwe.
+Ivory and gold were traded eastward, and excavations uncovered many glass beads from India and fine Chinese porcelain bowls.

 Great Zimbabwe comprises two focal points.
-There is the so-called hill complex, which is located on the hill where the kings and the royals resided for most of the time.
-There is also the valley complex, which housed the ordinary citizens of this town of perhaps 20,000 people.
+There is the so-called hill complex, located on the hill where the kings and the royals resided most of the time, and then the valley complex, which housed the citizens of this town of perhaps 20,000 people.
 The valley complex also included the most impressive single ruin, the high-walled Great Enclosure.